Altair_Blog_hero_1920x225

 Putting the New Design to the Test

 To put our optimized AT-ST head design to the test, we created a HyperStudy design of experiments (DOE) where we changed the impact locations to see how well the structure would hold up.
 We simulated 200 additional impact locations, again leveraging Altair's HPC cluster.
 For most of the impact locations, the seats and MS-4 twin blaster cannons held up well, passing our safety requirements.
-At a few locations, the seats and blasters cannons were still intact, but the upper head structure still suffered damage that would have likely caused minor injuries (see last case below).
+At a few locations, the seats and blasters cannons were still intact, but the upper head structure still suffered damage that would have likely caused minor injuries (see Run 24, below).
 This illustrated the need to adjust how our design criteria were defined for the region above the seats.

 Figure 11: Evaluating optimized design for different impact locations.